-Cost: TBD, but last year was $925.
+Cost: $995, discounted to $895 ($100 off) for early bird registration ending March 15th, or $945 for advance registration ending May 31st.
 Subscribers to Veres’ Inside Information receive a $150 discount (which itself is available at a discount for first-time subscribers to the Nerd’s Eye View Member’s Section!), and Nerd’s Eye View blog subscribers can also receive a $75 discount with discount code KITCESBVIF.
 (Not stackable with Inside Information subscriber discount.)

 Conference Website: Bob Veres’ Insider’s Forum 2019

 Best Conference For Serving Next Generation Clients: XYPN LIVE 2018 & FinTech Competition